 Hazard mitigation programs - Flooding is the greatest threat of all natural hazards in Virginia, accounting for more than 90 percent of Virginia's declared disasters.
 Damage from flooding since the 1950s indicates that Virginia experiences more than $400 million in damages each decade.

 Flood hazard mitigation is the primary goal of the program, but unfortunately, disasters occur.
-With five recently declared disasters - summer 1995, fall 1996, winter 1996 fall 1999, and summer 2001 - program staffers have been busy providing technical and administrative assistance to the Virginia Department of Emergency Management (VDEM) and the Federal Emergency Management Agency (FEMA).
+With numerous declared flooding disasters in recent years, program staffers have been busy providing technical and administrative assistance to the Virginia Department of Emergency Management (VDEM) and the Federal Emergency Management Agency (FEMA).
 DCR staff members have also worked with the Department of Emergency Services to administer the FEMA Flood Mitigation Assistance Program, which provides an annual source of flood mitigation funding.
 Staffers also provide technical support by helping select and administer Hazard Mitigation Grant Program projects.

 Beyond emergency response, DCR also seeks to increase involvement by other state agencies in hazard mitigation and floodplain awareness.
 For example, DCR serves on the Virginia Interagency Hazard Mitigation Committee.
 In addition, staff works with the Department of Transportation (VDOT) to ensure that VDOT policies and procedures related to rivers, stream crossings and floodplains reduce flooding potential.
 DCR staffers also take part in the Virginia Interagency Environmental Review process, federal and state-sponsored construction project environmental impact statements, and proposed alterations of wetlands or streams and rivers to assure consistency with federal, state and local floodplain management ordinances and policies.